sisbell/stackwire-gpt/README.md

 ## Install Program
 If you have dart installed, you can use this program with the following command

-> dart pub global activate air
+> dart pub global activate gpt
 >
 ## Download Program
 Download the air executable for your platform from Artifacts.
 They are under the Actions tab.
 Unzip after downloading.